Kvægtorvet railway halt

 Kvægtorvet railway halt is a railway halt serving the western part of the town of Hjørring in Vendsyssel, Denmark.

-The halt is located on the Hirtshals Line from Hirtshals to Hjørring.
+The halt is located on the Hirtshals Line between Hirtshals and Hjørring.
 It was opened in 2005.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.